 - The stream channel (top-of-bank to top-of-bank) shall be fully spanned when possible.
-The top of channel banks for the S-243 bridge are defined by a minimum 5 foot setback from the exterior arch footing as measured along the centerline of the bridge and for S-34, the channel banks are defined by a minimum 5 foot setback behind each bridge end as measured along the centerline of the bridge. - For piers on the overbank (outside of the stream channel), provide a minimum 5-foot setback from the top of the channel bank to the centerline of the pier. - For piers in the stream channel, when a channel cannot be fully spanned, provide a minimum 5 foot setback of the pier centerline from the toe of the channel bank.
+The top of channel banks for the S-243 bridge are defined by a 10 foot setback behind each vertical wall and for S-34, the channel banks are defined by a 5 foot setback behind each bridge end. - For piers on the overbank (outside of the stream channel), provide a minimum 5-foot setback from the top of the channel bank to the centerline of the pier. - For piers in the stream channel, when a channel cannot be fully spanned, provide a minimum 5 foot setback of the pier centerline from the toe of the channel bank.